datalev001/creditcardchatbot/README.md

-# Building an Intelligent Credit Card Chatbot with OpenAI's GPT API
+# Building an Intelligent Credit Card Chatbot with OpenAI API
 Exploring the Integration of GPT APIs, Azure, Rule Databases, LangChain and Data Processing for Industry-Specific AI Chatbots

 The utilization of powerful language models such as GPT (Generative Pre-trained Transformer) and its associated APIs has opened up exciting possibilities for creating intelligent chatbots.
 Particularly, OpenAI's GPT API serves as a robust tool for developing conversational agents that can navigate industry-specific queries with remarkable proficiency.